EmilRamsvik/Digital-Garden/docs/Working/Consulting.md

 - Some things are easier to deal with as a consultant, and some things are more difficult.
 Getting access and permissions are definetly in the latter part.
 - Your stakeholders might be more interested in progress than results.
 So giving them continous updates and showing your work might buy you a lot of time.
 Their being involved makes it easier for them to see what is progressing, and that will make them happy.
 -  _Sometimes the client needs to feel the pain of not taking your advice, before they’re ready to take your advice._ - Bitfields´s First Law of Consulting
-- Remember, consultants take amongst themselves.
+- Remember, consultants talk amongst themselves.
+- There is no such thing as a "safe" workspace for consultants.
+If there are no engagements, you won't have a job, regardless of what people say.